vacp2p/vac.dev/research/2022-07-22-relay-anonymity.md

 Often privacy is realized by the confidentiality property of security.
 This neither makes privacy and security the same, nor the one a sub category of the other.
 While security is abstract itself (its properties can be realized in various ways), privacy lives on a more abstract level using security properties.
-Privacy typically does not use integrity and confidentiality.
+Privacy typically does not use integrity and availability.
 An adversary who has no access to the private data, because the message has been encrypted, could still alter the message.

 Waku offers confidentiality via secure channels set up with the help of the [Noise Protocol Framework](https://noiseprotocol.org/).
 Using these secure channels, message content is only disclosed to the intended receivers.